Skip to main content

 Working with steps

 Add a step — drag it from the Add Stages panel on the left onto the canvas and drop it where you want it.
-Every workflow needs a Parse step first; it’s added for you when you create from Studio.
+Every workflow needs a Parse step first; it’s already there in the workflow annie builds for you.
 Open and configure a step — click a step on the canvas.
 Its configuration panel opens on the right, where you set it up: the fields for Extract, the categories for Classify, the rules for Split or Validate.
 Click empty canvas (or another step) to switch away.
 Move a step — drag it around the canvas to keep things tidy.
 Position is just for readability; it doesn’t change how the workflow runs.
 Remove a step — hover over the step and click the (Node options) button in its corner, then choose Remove.

 Working with connections